gautam-mh/PaperWise/README.md

 # Research Paper Reviewer – RAG System with LangChain & Ollama

-A full-stack web application for intelligent research paper review.
-Upload PDFs and ask natural language questions—powered by Retrieval-Augmented Generation (RAG), LangChain, and local LLMs via Ollama.
+A full-stack web application for intelligent research paper review—runs entirely on your local machine and can be used fully offline after setup.
+Upload PDFs and ask natural language questions, powered by Retrieval-Augmented Generation (RAG), LangChain, and local LLMs via Ollama.
+Your data stays private, and you get domain-specific answers anywhere, anytime.

 ## Features

 - **Modern Web Interface:** React (Next.js) frontend with TypeScript
 - **Advanced RAG Pipeline:** Document chunking, semantic embeddings, and vector search
 - **Local LLM Integration:** Private, fast, and cost-free question answering with Ollama
+- **Completely Offline:** Can be run fully offline—no internet required after setup, ensuring privacy and accessibility anywhere, anytime
+- **Domain-Specific Answers:** Provides accurate, context-aware answers grounded in your uploaded research papers
 - **Contextual Q&A:** Accurate, source-cited answers from your uploaded papers
 - **Production-Ready:** Scalable, secure, and extensible architecture